aalexeenco/YouTubeChapters/README.md

 npm run build
 ```

-Then open Chrome browser and load an unpacked Chrome extension from the `dist` directory or reload extension if it is installed already.
+Then add extension manually from the `dist` directory or reload extension if it is installed already.

 ### Running the tests